 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

 Yes, it is possible to travel from Bologna to Milan without having to change trains.
-There are 1 direct train from Bologna to Milan.
+There are 74 direct trains from Bologna to Milan each day.
 Though there may be fewer direct services available depending on your exact departure date.

 Trains travelling from Bologna to Milan cover a distance of around 125 miles (201 km) during the journey.